5 Things You Should Know Before Opening Your Spa or Salon

 Any new business has its challenges, but spas and salons bring a whole new level of complexity to the undertaking.
 Success is easier if your expectations are realistic.

+You might have noticed it's a particularly great time to start a wellness business.
 If you are considering starting a salon or opening a spa, you’re reading this at the right time!
 If you have recently opened your business, you’re probably getting pretty good at juggling various tasks at once.
 After all of the planning for the business (you may have already dedicated a fair bit of time into thinking through your spa business plan or salon business plan), from creating financial projections to ordering equipment and inventory, to finding the salon software or spa software that can best support you, to writing the salon or spa menu and hiring the staff at your spa or salon, you might have thought that operating the business would be the easy part.
 However, that’s just setting the stage for the real show, the show that you put on every day when you open your doors.

 In my 15 years of consulting on start-up spa and salon businesses, here are the top five things that surprise most new salon or spa owners.